-Linda Shear & Windflower Linda Shear is a former Chicago musician, founder of the first open lesbian rock band in U.S., and Windflower is her partner.
-Linda Shear Linda Shear is a former Chicago musician, founder of the first open lesbian rock band in the U.S.
+Linda Shear & Windflower Linda Shear is a former Chicago musician, founder of the first open lesbian band in U.S., and Windflower is her partner.
+Linda Shear Linda Shear is a former Chicago musician, founder of the first open lesbian band in the U.S.

 Starla Sholl Sholl is a social worker in full-time private practice, with a large LGB clientelle.
 She has volunteered with several LGBT groups.